Federal Bureau of Investigation, Department of Justice.

 (1) Type of Information Collection: Extension of a currently approved collection.

-(2) Title of the Form/Collection: Monthly Return of Arson Offenses Known to Law Enforcement.
+(2) Title of the Form/Collection: Monthly Return of Human Trafficking Offenses Known to Law Enforcement.

-(3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: Agency form number: 1110-0008.
-Sponsoring component: Department of Justice, Federal Bureau of Investigation, Criminal Justice Information Services Division.
+(3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: Form Number: 1110-0054 Sponsor: Criminal Justice Information Services Division, Federal Bureau of Investigation, Department of Justice.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: There are approximately 10,039 law enforcement agency respondents that submit monthly for a total of 120,468 responses with an estimated response time of 9 minutes per response.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: There are approximately 18,482 law enforcement agencies within the universe of potential respondents.
+Based on current reporting patterns, 10,675 law enforcement agencies would submit monthly resulting in 128,100 responses with an estimated response time of 14 minutes per response on this form.
+The remaining 7,807 agencies would provide responses through the National Incident-Based Reporting System covered under a different data collection

-(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 18,070 hours, annual burden, associated with this information collection.
+(6) An estimate of the total public burden (in hours) associated with the collection: There are approximately 29,890 hours annual burden associated with this information collection.

 End Supplemental Information